Technology in parks & recreation: new ideas

 Based in the U.S., their vision is to create communities that are fully connected with a healthy digital infrastructure.
 Their features include booking and scheduling, mapping for recreational activities, financial management, software support solutions and civic services, all while being fully committed to the public sector.

-It’s almost 2020 and technology has been widely expanding in our lives, going beyond Bluetooth-enabled coffee machines, so why not embrace its existence for a good cause affecting all spectrums of society.
+For years, technology use has expanded in our lives, so why not embrace its existence in our parks?
 Parks are a necessity for every community and the healthy development of its growth so if tech-enabled ideas are pushing towards going out and remembering what was it like before the age of internet, so be it.